jpdecastro/kubernetes-cluster-logging-efk/README.md

 of related JSON documents.
 FluentD provides us with those JSON documents and enriches it with Kubernetes fields we can use.

-In Kibana we need to click on the `Discover` icon on the left-hand navigation to start the Index creation process.
+In Kibana we need to click on the `Discover` icon on the left-hand navigation, this starts the Index creation process.
 ![Create Index](images/kibana-create-index1.png)
 If you take closer a look at the image above (taken days later running the cluster), you will see some available indices.
 You can then match your index pattern based on that, and in our case that would be `logstash-*`.